 Specific performance isn’t used all that often.
 It’s a weird remedy because it forces both sides to complete the contract as if the dispute had never happened.
 For obvious reasons, courts try not to force parties to work together once a breach has occurred.
 The relationship is already shot.
 Still, it happens.

-How Do I Bring a Breach of Contract Claim?
+How To Bring a Breach of Contract Claim

 For some problem jobs, making a breach of contract claim might be necessary.
 It’s unfortunate, but it happens.
 But how do you bring a breach of contract claim?